 1. Create a SparkPost Account

 First, sign up for a free SparkPost account if you haven’t already.
-BTW, we’ve made the pricing really easy: up to 100,000 emails/month for free.
+BTW, we’ve made it really easy to get started.
+Our free developer accounts include up to 15,000 emails/month with the same built-in functionality and performance as our paid plans — with no time limitation.

 2. Configure Sending Domains, DKIM, and SPF